docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-class.rst

 title

 Optional.
 A string to appear as the title of the dialog.
-In Windows, this appears in the window’s frame; in Mac OS it appears above the message.
+In Windows, this appears in the window's frame; in Mac OS it appears above the message.
 The default title string is "Script Prompt."

-Displays a modal dialog that returns the user’s text input.
+Displays a modal dialog that returns the user's text input.
 Returns the value of the text edit field if the user clicked OK, null if the user clicked Cancel.